 In the dual degree programs, students will complete all core requirements of Roanoke College and the majority of the requirements for a degree in Physics or Mathematics in the first three years of their program.
 Students should contact the Program Coordinator upon enrollment to discuss a recommended course of study.
-Some of the specifically required courses vary with the engineering college to which the student will transfer and also the engineering specialty within a given college.
-In general, the following courses are required at Roanoke College in addition to the courses listed under specific engineering programs listed below:
+In general, the following courses are required at Roanoke College:

-After completion of coursework at Roanoke College, the student transfers to one of the participating universities.
-Admission requirements vary.
+After completion of coursework at Roanoke College, the student transfers to Virginia Tech.
 In several additional years, students complete the requirements for an engineering degree.
-Selected coursework from the engineering college is transferred back to Roanoke College to complete major requirement and the 33 3/4 total units needed for graduation.
+Selected coursework from Virginia Tech is transferred back to Roanoke College to complete major requirement and the 33 1/2 total units needed for graduation.

 It has given me the opportunity to explore areas outside my primary field

 of study and the benefit of receiving an education from a small institution